 Who is CEF?

-CEF is a Bible-centered, worldwide organization that is dedicated to seeing every child reached with the gospel of Jesus Christ, discipled, and established in the local church.
-We are the largest evangelistic outreach to children in the world and minister to children in over 175 countries.
+CEF is a Bible-centered, worldwide organization that is dedicated to seeing every child reached with the Gospel of Jesus Christ, discipled, and established in the local church.
+We are the largest evangelistic outreach to children in the world and we minister to children in over 175 countries.
 Our local Santa Barbara chapter is present in over a dozen locations and shares Christ’s love with hundreds of children each year.

 Is there a cost for CEF programs?

 What is a Good News Club?

 A Good News Club is a FREE, 90-minute after school program for children.
 During each fun-filled club session, our trained volunteers present engaging bible lessons, games, songs, and more.
 To learn more about our wonderful curriculum, please visit CEFPress.com.

 What is a Youth Challenge Club?